xyliatgithub/EN650654-2025/Adversarial_Attack/README.md

 - This section employs a **Projected Gradient Descent (PGD) attack** on a **TF-IDF-based spam filter**.
 - By perturbing the model input in the feature space, we identify special **"magic words"** that can alter the classifier’s predictions.
 - These magic words are then inserted into spam emails themselves to evade detection, demonstrating the vulnerability of traditional spam filters to adversarial attacks.
-- These words will also be used in the black-box attacks later.
+- These words will also be used in the black-box attacks in Part 2.

 ### 2. Black-Box Attack on Large Language Models (LLMs)
 - In this section, we extend the attack to **black-box settings**, targeting LLM-based classifiers such as **BERT** and **GPT-2**.